Jagannath Gupta Institute of Medical Sciences and Hospital

 The focus of the medical college is to develop skilled healthcare professionals through structured academic programmes, hands-on clinical exposure, and continuous assessment in line with National Medical Commission (NMC) standards.

 The institute offers MBBS, GNM, B.Sc Nursing, and paramedical courses approved by the respective regulatory councils.

-Modern infrastructure, simulation labs, a digital library, and strong clinical facilities help ensure that students at JIMSH gain a comprehensive understanding of medical sciences and patient care.

 On 12 April 2025, the Jagannath Gupta Institute of Medical Sciences and Hospital (JIMSH) opened a new 1,200-bed super-speciality branch in Sodepur in 24-Parganas(N), expanding its healthcare network in eastern India.
 Equipped with advanced technologies, the facility offers multi-disciplinary care in cardiology, neurology, oncology, and nephrology, and is the second hospital under the JIMSH network after its Budge Budge institute.